 Standard Policies: Course work completed at other institutions and applied toward the A.Div. and B.A. programs at SEBTC are subject to certain conditions.
-For additional information to the Registrar's Office.
+For additional information about other institutions and the College's interaction with these institutions, make all inquiries to the Registrar's Office.

 - Course work must be considered complementary to the course requirements and overall purposes of the degree program. - Course work must hold accreditation that is commonly recognized by similar institutions in this region.
 SEBTC is accredited by SACS.
 Other accrediting agencies are reviewed on a case-by-case basis.
-To verify accreditation of an institution, contact the Registrar's Office.
-The student may be asked to provide a copy of the transfer institution's academic catalog. - 3.
-Only "C" or better course work will be transferred." - 4.
-If the cumulative academic average of an applicant is lower than a "C" average, then the student can not be admitted into the College.
+To verify accreditation of an copy of the transfer institution's academic catalog. - 3.
+Only "C" or better course work will be transferred.

+4. If the cumulative academic average of an applicant is lower than a "C" average, then the student can not be admitted into the College.
 In this situation, the College recommends that the student attend a junior college or community college to enhance academic abilities and academic standing and then reapply to the College.